curityio/mcp-authorization-secured-api/README.md

 # AI Agent Secure API Access

-A deployment fgor a local computer to demonstrate how to securely expose APIs to third-party AI agents.\
+A local computer deployment to demonstrate how to securely expose APIs to third-party AI agents.\
-A utility MCP server implements the server side of the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.
+Backend components implement the server side of the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.

-## Backend Components
+## Backend Endpoints

-The backend includes a utility MCP server that provides an API entry point for AI agents that use MCP clients.\
+The backend includes a utility MCP server that provides a secure API entry point for AI agents that use MCP clients.\
-The Curity Identity Server uses OAuth standards to authenticate users and issue access tokens to AI agents.
+The Curity Identity Server implements OAuth standards to enable the authorization from the specification.

 | Endpoint | URL |
 | -------- | --- |